martinknytl/Xen_rearrangements.md/Get_coordinates.md

 ```
 *** the XTlongCDS_to_XL_Lgenome.txt and the XTlongCDS_to_XL_Sgenome.txt files have the coordinates for each XT CDS gt 200 bp and each XL subgenome and also the XT annotation information

-# Extracting XB L and S subgenomes from Xbo.v1_chrs_and_concatscafs.dict
+# Extracting XB L and S subgenomes from Xbo.v1_chrs_and_concatscafs.dict and blast trop to each XB subgenome
 bed file for L subgenome:
 ```
 Chr1L   1       232529967